markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

     :class: table-list-homepage

     * - |EX-CS-LOGO-SMALL|
-      - Our DCC & DC command station software for controlling your model railroad
+      - Our DCC & DC command station software for controlling your model railroad.
+(For a ready-to-run version of the EX-CommandStation see our :doc:`EX-CSB1 </ex-commandstation/ready-to-run/index>`)
     * - |EX-I-LOGO-SMALL|
       - Our user friendly command station software installer
     * - |EX-R-LOGO-SMALL|